 Maybe the best way to illustrate the miracle is to tell you parts of my own story.
 I won’t be using my name because my story involves people that are important to me.
 Those people include my children, parents, siblings, spouse and also many members of my extended first responder family.
 The truth is, my name is not important to the story.

 Every now and then I start to experience what I call the sadness.
 It seems to come on me for no particular reason.
 It can creep in like a slowly settling fog.
-The most recent example began on the afternoon of July 4th.
+The most recent example began during the afternoon of a recent holiday.
 I know what prompted it.
 I was thinking about and missing my children.
-Unlike in the past, I didn’t fight the feeling or look for a way to medicate the feelings away by drowning them with alcohol.
+Unlike in the past, I didn’t fight the feelings or look for a way to medicate the emotions away by drowning them with alcohol.
 I felt them, I accepted them and I got busy doing other things.

 I also made the decision that when this happens, my response needs to include much of what I was taught more than two decades ago.
 As a result, I’m here, enjoying my day in spite of the sadness and trying to relay my story of recovery to someone who is suffering.